cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 Projects using React may not need to update their plugins file.
 If your project is using a webpack scaffold or boilerplate, it is recommended to use a preset plugin imported from `@cypress/react/plugins/...`

 **Preset Plugins for React**
 If you are using a preset plugin within [`@cypress/react`][npmcypressreact], you should not need to update your plugins file.
-To know if you are using a preset plugin, look at the path imported in your plugins file.
-If the path contains `@cypress/react/plugins/...`, then you may not need to touch the plugins file.
+To check if you are using a preset, check to see if your plugins file contains an import to a file inside of `@cypress/react/plugins`.

 <Badge type="success">After</Badge> An example plugins file to configure component testing in a React Scripts project